 How Sessions Are Tracked

-The property 'session_id' is used to track session data.
-The session_id is the start time of the session in milliseconds since epoch (Unix Timestamp).
+The property 'Session ID' is used to track session data.
+The Session ID is the start time of the session in milliseconds since epoch (Unix Timestamp).
 All events with the same Session ID that are sent by a certain user are in the same session.
 The Session ID does not need to be unique across multiple users.

 '[Amplitude] Start/End Session' Events